Organization Tips for Every Room

 Who said everything has to be stored away?
 Consider displaying useful items with open shelving and glass jars.
 You’ll create a sense of decoration without losing precious cabinet space.

 Throw Out Expired Products

 Before you spend time and money finding helpful ways to organize your bathroom area, start with getting rid of expired products.
-Most make-up, lotions, and some soaps have expiration dates.
-No need to keep old items around to just take up space.
+Most make-up, lotions, and some soaps have expiration dates—no need to keep old items around just to take up space.

-This one of the best laundry tips we’ve seen in a while!
+This is one of the best laundry tips we’ve seen in a while!
 Instead of sorting by darks and lights, sort by person, activity, or item.
 For example, if you have three sons that play football, you don’t want those mud stains mixing with a light work shirt.
 Keep your baskets separated and your laundry simple.
 (Stacking baskets is the key to space optimization here.)